Mexico City Metro: Concept of the Metro and early plans

 By the second half of the twentieth century, Mexico City had serious public transport issues, with congested main roads and highways, especially in the downtown zone, where 40 percent of the daily trips in the city were concentrated.
 65 of the 91 lines of bus and electric transport served this area.
 With four thousand units in addition to 150,000 personal automobile peak hours, the average speed was less than walking pace.

 The principal promoter of the construction of the Mexico City Metro was engineer Bernardo Quintana, who was in charge of the construction company Ingenieros Civiles y Asociados (Civil Engineers and Associates).
 He carried out a series of studies that resulted in a draft plan which would ultimately lead to the construction of the Mexico City Metro.
 This plan was shown to different authorities of Mexico City but it was not made official until 29 April 1967, when the Government Gazette ("Diario Oficial de la Federación") published the presidential decree that created a public decentralized organization, the Sistema de Transporte Colectivo, with the proposal to build, operate and run an underground rapid transit network as part of Mexico City's public transport system.

-The Mexico City Metro benefited from a great amount of technical assistance made available by France.
+The Mexico City Metro benefited from a great amount of technical assistance provided by France.
 RATP's engineering branch SOFRETU played a major role in its initial planning and the design of the first lines, hence the choice of tyre/rail technology.

 On 19 June 1967, at the crossroads of Chapultepec Avenue with Avenida Bucareli, the inauguration ceremony for the Mexico City Metro took place.
-Two years later, on 4 September 1969, an orange train made the inaugural trip between Zaragoza and Insurgentes stations, thus beginning daily operation up to today.
+Two years later, on 4 September 1969, an orange train made the inaugural trip between Zaragoza and Insurgentes stations, thus beginning daily operation that continues to this day.